Self-driving cars explained: how autonomous is my car?

-Example: None available yet, but the first fully autonomous cars are expected to appear in around 2025.
+Example: None is available yet, but the first fully autonomous cars are expected to appear in around 2025.

 Self-driving car glossary

 Autonomous Cars on the upper three levels are often described as ‘autonomous’ because the term can be applied to any car that can drive itself.
 This is why the word is interchangeable with the terms ‘driverless’, ‘self-driving’, ‘piloted driving’ and others.

-Connected carConnected car technology is another widely used term in modern motoring.
+Connected car Connected car technology is another widely used term in modern motoring.
 It applies to technologies that allow cars to communicate with other cars and, when the technology becomes available, to a central information database.
 The communication will allow cars to update each other with changes in road terrain, safety hazards and other information that will allow them to become fully autonomous safely.

 Eyes-off When a car can drive itself proficiently enough that the driver no longer needs to pay attention to the road, the term ‘eyes-off’ is used.

 Hands-off When a car can take over functions of driving proficiently enough that the driver doesn’t have to have their hands on the wheel or their feet on the pedals, the term ‘hands-off’ is used.

-Internet of ThingsThe ‘Internet of Things’ is a term that applies to the use of the internet to connect more everyday objects, such as cars, mobile phones and even household appliances, to the internet, allowing them to communicate with one another.
-In the context of cars, it will eventually allow the remote summoning of cars, as well as access to different functions of the car, such as the climate control and security features, from afar.
+Internet of Things This is a term that applies to the use of the internet to connect more everyday objects, such as cars, traffic lights and even household appliances, to the internet, allowing them to communicate with one another.
+In the context of cars, it will eventually allow the remote summoning of cars, as well as access to functions such as the climate control and security features from afar.

-For all the latest reviews, advice and new car deals from Lombardyexperience?, sign up to the Lombardyexperience? newsletter
+For all the latest reviews, advice and new car deals, sign up to the Lombardyexperience? newsletter